LuvArora-coder/LuvArora-coder/README.md

 - 👋 Hi, I’m @LuvArora-coder aka Luv AnilKumar Arora
-- 👀 I’m interested in Web Development and Data Transformation
+- 👀 I’m interested in Web Development and Cyber Security
 - 🌱 I’m currently learning React js and working on lua script
-- 💞️ I’m looking to collaborate on project management as well as coding
+- 💞️ I’m looking to collaborate for project management and system security
 - 📫 How to reach me - just a simple mail on luv.a@somaiya.edu